Long-term resident status in Sweden

 The decision will be sent to your address in Sweden.
 When the residence permit card is ready, it will be sent to your home within about a week.

-If the Swedish Migration Board refuses your application
+If the Swedish Migration Agency refuses your application

-If you are not granted long-term resident status you may appeal the decision within three weeks of the date you receive it.
+If you are not granted long-term resident status you may appeal the decision within three weeks from the date you receive it.

 Countries which are covered by the directive on residence permits for long-term residents